Illustration of Oishigami Pyramid

 A pyramid in Aomori Prefecture?
 Let's go see the Oishigami Pyramid!

-Did you know that there is a pyramid in Aomori Prefecture?
-Although it is a place only known to those in the know, Aomori Prefecture actually has many mysterious spots.
+Did you know that there are pyramids in Aomori Prefecture?
+They are "places known only to those in the know," but in fact, Aomori Prefecture has many mysterious spots

-we'll be looking into the mystery of the Oishikami Pyramid, which exists in Shingo Village, Minohe District, Aomori Prefecture
+we will explore the mystery of the Oishigami Pyramid, located in Shingo Village, Sannohe District, Aomori Prefecture

 The pyramid in Aomori Prefecture is the Oishigami Pyramid!